wf8/IB290/README.md

 * MCMC
 * Reading: [Coin Tossing - Diaconis et al 2007](https://wf8.github.io/IB290/readings/2007_Diaconis.pdf)

 ### September 13: Introduction to tree inference and Markov models of character change

-*Introduction to the application of Markov models to tree inference:*
+*Introduction to the application of Markov models to tree inference (Part 1):*
 * What is a Markov model?
 * Properties and uses of Markov models
+* Pruning algorithm

+### September 20: Introduction to tree inference and Markov models of character change

+*Introduction to the application of Markov models to tree inference (Part 2):*
+* More on Markov models
 * Substition models
-* Tree inference (pruning algorithm?, etc.)

-### September 20: Introduction to "tree models" -- birth-death models and their use
+### September 27: Introduction to "tree models" and their uses

-*Introduction to the application of birth-death processes to estimate:*
-* Tree shape, topology, branch lengths
+*Introduction to models of tree shape, topology, and branch lengths:*
-* Models of tree shape and branch lengths:
+* Uniform tree topologies
-  * Yule process
+* Coalescent trees
-  * Birth-death process
+* Birth-death processes and their application to:
-* Applications of tree models:
   * Divergence time estimation
     * Node calibrations
     * Fossilized birth-death process